tnam02112001/capitalproject/README.md

 ### 1 - Installing Node.js and npm

 For the Frontend Environment, I use Node.js and npm, a package manager for Node.js packages.If you have it already on your computer, skip this section.
-Otherwise, please downloand and install [Nodejs](https://nodejs.org/en/download/) according to your operating system.
+Otherwise, please download and install [Nodejs](https://nodejs.org/en/download/) according to your operating system.

 ### 2 - Installing other depedencies